A Critical Language

 We Will Help You Along the Way

 Our teaching approach emphasizes classroom practice of communicative tasks that you would use in everyday situations.
 The in-class activities are designed to accommodate different learning styles and build on each student’s individual strengths.
 In addition, students meet in smaller groups with a native speaker for conversational practice.
-Outside of class, Russian House has regular events to help you practice your Russian more.
+Outside of class, the Russian House has regular events to help you practice your Russian more.
 Russian tutors are available to work with students individually.